 Watch out for more tasty treats coming your way too!
 Unsubscribe at any time.

-This five-star recipe for Vegan Irish Stew is comfort food at its finest.
-Loaded with root veggies, seared vegan "meat" or mushrooms, and a thick, super-rich and flavourful gravy made from Guinness, it is quite simply amazing.
+This five-star tried-and-true recipe for Vegan Irish Stew is comfort food at its finest.
+Loaded with root veggies, seared vegan beef or mushrooms, and a thick, super-rich, and flavourful gravy made from Guinness, it is packed with rich, deep flavour and quite simply amazing.

-It's just perfect for serving up with some Vegan Soda Bread as part of your St Patrick's Day celebrations, or for a tasty weeknight dinner.
+Serve with fluffy vegan dumplings, Vegan Soda Bread, Vegan Guinness Bread, or No Knead Vegan Dinner Rolls as part of your St Patrick's Day celebrations, or for a tasty vegan weeknight dinner.
+Don't forget some Vegan Chocolate Guinness Cake for dessert!

 Ingredients